Himan10/GrammarlyAlternate/README.md

 * Once the above steps are completed, and you see the GrammarlyAlternate extension loaded on the navigation bar, you're almost done.

 * The button on web extension supports toggle functionality.
 You can inject the code by clicking on "inject" and extract the piece of injected code by clicking on "Extract".

+* Go to the localhost, select the GrammarlyAlternate dir and open the file `useMeForTest.html`.

 * Now click on the extension and inject the javascript code, select any word and you'll get the output at the right side of your web page.